moritzstoetter/ringbuffer/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-The core of this implementation is the actual memory, allocated by a std::array, and two iterators into that array that denote the locations of reading and writing to that array.
+The core of this implementation consists of the actual memory, allocated by a std::array, and two iterators into that array that denote the locations of reading and writing to that array.
 To make things a little easier later we will introduce an extra book-keeping varibable ```_count``` that we will use to store the number of stored elements.

+We put these ingredients into a class ```Ringbuffer``` templated for the stored data-type and the buffer's size and get:

 ```cpp
 #include <array>